Custom eLearning Solutions

 Example:

-A performance support chatbot addresses common questions about style and standards.
+Keep work moving when a quick answer is the difference between strong audience growth, publishing speed, or brand consistency.
 It advises on capitalization, identifies statements that require sourcing and explains where to place disclosure notes.
-The chatbot references the organisation’s style guide and legal guidelines and provides ready‑to‑use wording.
+The chatbot references the organization's style guide and legal guidelines and provides ready‑to‑use wording.

 Online Role-Plays